MariamIssah/Mobile-Development/SingleChildScrollView/README.md

 * The **SingleChildScrollView** prevents overflow and keeps the app responsive on smaller screens.
 * Together, they demonstrate a **real-world design** approach for digital agriculture platforms.

----

-Let me know if you’d like the README in Markdown format or with GitHub-friendly formatting!